ComplianceAsCode/content/docs/workshop/lab1_introduction.md

     1. Comment out the line containing `- var_accounts_tmout=30_min` by
         inserting `#` just before the leading dash.

-    1. After you are done, press `Ctrl+S` to save the file
+    1. After you are done, press `Ctrl+S` to save the file.

     1. Rebuild the content from the terminal: